Why Do We Dream? Vivid Dreams, Lucid Dreams, Conscious and Unconscious Dreams

 Vivid dreams and lucid dreams are fascinating and complex series of images and sensations.
 They often contain rich and symbolic expressions that pass between the conscious and the unconscious.
 The symbols and messages can provide many insights into issues and circumstances from the daily life of the person.

-Dreams help to resolve any relationship issues with families, friends, and coworkers and they can provide guidance on what decision to make.
+Dreams help to resolve any relationship issues with families, friends, and coworkers, and they can guide what decision to make.

 *As an Amazon Associate, I earn from qualifying purchases.